Lethja/lua-watcom/BUILD.md

 # Building
 ## Patch the source code for Open Watcom (optional):

+While Open Watcom will build functional Lua interpreters without any patches, `lua.pat` includes compiler warning fixes and corrections to platform-specific behaviors missed in the upstream codebase such as DOS and OS/2 being given the Unix default package path.
+It is therefore highly recommended to apply the patch.

 Depending on which patching utility is installed, run the applicable command: